 The operations of Cancer Council SA have been carried out so as to achieve the set objectives.
-The operating profit before recognising any change in the fair value of equity investments was \$0.10million (2019 \$2.59 million).
-Cancer Council SA expended \$12.29 million (2019: \$10.76 million) on the core mission activities of cancer research, prevention and support programs throughout the year.
-Expenditure on prevention and support programs of \$8.21 million (2019: \$2.08 million) with a further \$4.08 million (2019: \$2.08 million) directed to cancer research.
-Funding for prevention programs delivered on a fee for services basis for the South Australian and Commonwealth Government was \$0.06 million less than the previous year.
-Cancer research expenditure increased from \$2.08 million to \$4.08 million reflecting an increased commitment to the Beat Cancer Project directly funded by the Commonwealth Government.
+The operating profit before recognising any change in the fair value of equity investments was \$2.95 million (2020 \$0.10 million).
+Cancer Council SA expended \$10.21 million (2020: \$12.29 million) on the core mission activities of cancer research, prevention and support programs throughout the year.
+Expenditure on prevention and support programs of \$7.32 million (2020: \$8.21 million) with a further \$2.89 million (2020: \$4.08 million) directed to cancer research.
+Funding for prevention programs delivered on a fee for services basis for the South Australian and Commonwealth Government was \$0.63 million less than the previous year.
+Cancer research expenditure decreased from \$4.08 million to \$2.89 million reflecting a decrease in the commitment to the Beat Cancer Project directly funded by the Commonwealth Government.